75 (Mostly) Free, Fun, and Cheap Things to Do with Kids

 Indoor children activities

-When it’s too hot to sit through another minute at the playground, try one of these indoor kids activities to keep them busy for cheap:
+When it’s too hot to sit through another minute at the playground, or you need things to do on a rainy day, try one of these indoor kids activities to keep them busy for cheap:

 - Write letters.
 Have your kids practice their handwriting and spelling by writing a letter to an aunt, grandparent, or find a penpal.

 - Facetime with family.
+Video chatting is one of my favorite fun free things to do, especially with the kids!
 Catch up with distant family and friends via Facetime when boredom or bad weather kicks in.

 - Do DIY manis & pedis and have a spa night.
 My daughters love getting their toenails painted.
 I think I’ll wait a little longer until I let them paint mine in return though 😉